Social Policy Research Initiative Request for Proposals

 - Pre-thesis PhD students may apply if they anticipate an affiliate will be on their thesis committee and the affiliate will supervise the proposed project.

 - To apply for full funding, graduate students must have previously received a grant from J-PAL for the same evaluation or have documented evidence of successful piloting activities.
-Note, funding is limited to $50,000 per evaluation for graduate students.
+Note, for graduate students the total amount of funding they may receive across time is capped at $50,000 per initiative, regardless of the number of projects funded.

 Future rounds are expected to occur once a year.
 In rare instances, J-PAL North America will consider off-cycle proposals for projects, including pilots, facing time constraints due to factors outside of their control.
 Decisions on these applications are typically made in about two weeks.
 We accept travel/proposal development grants at any time of the year.